Magnetic Polarisability of Octet Baryons via Lattice QCD

-We see that the quark model now broadly agrees in a qualitative manner with the lattice values and provides a detailed understanding of the physics underpinning the magnetic polarisabilities of octet baryons.
-Given the simplicity of the constituent quark model, the quality of, and insight provided by its predictions are significant.
+We see that the quark model now broadly agrees in a qualitative manner with the lattice values and provides a detailed understanding of the physics underpinning the magnetic polarizabilities of octet baryons.
+Given the simplicity of the constituent quark model, the quality of and insight provided by its predictions are significant.

 We see excellent agreement for the \cascadez.
-We also see the clear difference in polarisability of the \cascadem and \sigmam as predicted by the quark model, though we lack sufficient precision to make a statement about the sign of those magnetic polarisabilities.
+We also see the clear difference in polarizability of the \cascadem and \sigmam as predicted by the quark model, though we lack sufficient precision to make a statement about the sign of those magnetic polarizabilities.

 The ordering of baryons in the lattice data is very interesting.
-Correlated differences between the proton, neutron and \sigmap cannot order them uniquely at one sigma.
+Correlated differences between the proton, neutron and \sigmap cannot order them uniquely at $1\sigma$.
 The ordering changes for different quark masses.

-We also highlight the quark mass dependence of the proton, neutron and \sigmap in the lattice results.
-We see a clear trend downwards as we approach the physical point.
+We also highlight the quark mass dependence of the proton, neutron, and \sigmap in the lattice results.
+We see a clear trend downward as we approach the physical point.
 However, this trend is not captured well by the quark model.

 We now proceed to examine the implications of the chiral physics which dominate the interactions near the physical point and connect these lattice results with experiment.